CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

 > 🎯 Sub-goal 2: iterate through the key-value pairs and update the query params object

-Now we can iterate through the key-value pairs and update the `queryParams` object each time.
+Once we've got an array we can iterate through the key-value pairs and update the `queryParams` object each time.

 ```js {linenos=table,hl_lines=["6-9"] ,linenostart=1}
 function parseQueryString(queryString) {